-PSD is providing consultancy support to Laureus Sport for Good Foundation’s plans to invest in new, non-traditional sports for social impact, by researching and preparing a report on the global landscape of skateboarding and dance-based social development organizations, programs and their impact, in select key locations across the world.
+PSD provided consultancy support to Laureus Sport for Good Foundation’s plans to invest in new, non-traditional sports for social impact, by researching and preparing a report on the global landscape of skateboarding and dance-based social development organizations, programs and their impact, in select key locations across the world.

 PSD was commissioned by UNESCO New Delhi to conduct a research study to understand the current landscape of the S4D sector in India and the scope for S4D programming in the country.
 The study focused on how S4D programming in India fits within the United Nations’ 2030 agenda for sustainable development and its alignment with the Sustainable Development Goals (SDGs).

 PSD along with Participatory Research in India (PRIA) worked on a research study commissioned by Oxfam India to develop a strategy outlining a sustainable model for using sports as a medium to address gender-based violence and provide an avenue for socio-economic transformation, which could be applied to Oxfam’s work across India.

 PSD has partnered with Laureus Sport For Good on their Model City Delhi project to work on various research and evaluation aspects.
 Initially, PSD conducted a research study for Laureus to identify the potential of sports-based interventions to tackle issues faced by women and girls in various marginalized communities in Delhi.
 The findings of the research informed the future strategic direction for the Model City Delhi project, wherein PSD assisted Laureus in setting up a local coalition of stakeholders in the sub-district of Seemapuri in North-East Delhi in order to create local leadership for the project.
 Currently, PSD is part of the evaluation team for Model City Delhi, which is working closely with the coalition in order to identify a suitable vision and outcomes for the project, and in the future evaluate its progress in achieving those outcomes.

 Duration: September 2019 - Ongoing